 Willow Heights is one of three public housing complexes owned by the Fayetteville Housing Authority / Google Maps

-In a letter to the city, Emery said the volunteer position had become too stressful.
+In a letter to the city, he said the job became too stressful.

 “Issues of late have shown to me a side of things locally that I care not to ever see again,” he said.
 “When you manage to get on the unpopular side of a group, person, or issue, you can expect some resistance.
 However, the torment that I have witnessed the executive director and staff of the FHA endure, along with myself being a target over the course of two years is nothing short of vicious.”

-He was referring to a group of residents who were opposed to the board’s decision to sell one of the aging public housing properties the Housing Authority owns and move its residents to another complex it manages.
+Emery was referring to a group of residents who are opposed to the board’s decision to sell one of the aging public housing properties the FHA owns and move its residents to another complex it manages.

-Terry, who was one of the leading opponents of the plan, was appointed to the board by the City Council in an effort to alleviate some of the outside criticism.
+Melissa Terry, one of the leading opponents of the plan, was appointed to the board by City Council members last fall.
+At the time, council member Matthew Petty said he hoped Terry’s appointment would alleviate some of the outside criticism of the board.

-In his letter, Emery said things did not improve after Terry’s appointment.
-He said he became a victim of verbal attacks in person and electronic harassment through social media, text message, email and cell phone.
+In his letter to the city, Emery said things did not get better.
+He said he’s become a victim of verbal attacks in person and electronic harassment through social media, text message, email and cell phone.

 “Add to that the fear that goes along with having all your personal contact information, including home address, spread around by groups and individuals seeking to pressure and intimidate,” Emery said.
 “All of this has been relentless.”

-Mayor Lioneld Jordan called a special City Council meeting in July to discuss the board’s five-year plan.
-Jordan said the goal was to allow residents to express their opinions about the Housing Authority in a more official atmosphere.
+Mayor Lioneld Jordan called a special City Council meeting on July 24 to discuss the board’s five-year plan.
+Jordan said the goal was to allow residents to express their opinions about the FHA in a more official atmosphere.

-After nearly four hours of discussion and debate, the council made six recommendations to the FHA board that included a warning to abandon the plan to sell Willow Heights, which the board eventually agreed to do.
+After nearly four hours of discussion and debate, the council made six recommendations to the FHA board that included a warning to abandon the plan to sell Willow Heights.

-Board member Chris White resigned the following day, and Terry was appointed board chair soon afterwards.
+Board member Chris White resigned the following day.